tims457/tims457.github.io/content/index.md

 ---

 Hi, I'm Tim.
 This is my website for posting notes and occasional projects.
-Among other things, I'm interested in aerospace engineering, physics, machine learning / artificial intelligence, and complex systems.
+Among other things I'm interested in aerospace engineering, physics, machine learning / artificial intelligence, complex systems, and active inference.
 I live in Colorado and enjoy hiking, trail running (including the occasional ultramarathon), biking, and climbing.

 You can find me on [Twitter/X](https://x.com/tims457)